taliajs/php2650project/index.md

 Bayes by Backpropagation is a backpropagation algorithm that is used for learning a probability distribution on the weights of a neural network
 \[4\].
 This algorithm implements stochastic variational inference and regularizes the weights by minimizing the loss function.
+Bayes by Backprop uses the unbiased estimates of the gradients in the cost function to learn the distribution of the weights in a neural network
+\[4\].

 **ELBO**? if different from KL-divergence, add this in before this section!!!